Updated 09/25/2025

 What are expected cash collections?

 Expected cash collections refer to the amount of money a business anticipates receiving from its customers over a certain period, based on outstanding invoices and sales made on credit.
+In 2025, working-capital studies show longer receivable days and large amounts of cash trapped on balance sheets, which makes collections-driven forecasting a frontline liquidity tool rather than a back-office report.

 This forecast helps businesses plan their financial operations, manage cash flow, and make informed decisions regarding investments, expenses, and debt management.

 Expected cash collections are like a farmer's forecast for the upcoming harvest.
 Just as a farmer estimates how much crop they'll gather based on the seeds sown and the care given, a business predicts the money it will collect from its customers, based on sales made on credit and outstanding invoices.
 This projection is vital for planning—ensuring the business can sustain itself, invest wisely, and avoid financial droughts by managing its resources effectively.
+Recent surveys of credit leaders show a shift toward tighter reviews and digital onboarding/automation in 2025, which can slow or speed collections depending on execution—your forecast should reflect these policy changes.
+Consider industry peers and trend movement when setting targets, not just last year’s averages.

 Why are expected cash collections important?